Meituan founder donates $2.27 bln shares as charity grips Chinese billionaires | Business

 Meituan founder donates $2.27 bln shares as charity grips Chinese billionaires

-The founder of food delivery giant Meituan Dianping will donate shares worth about $2.27 billion to his personal charity, a stock exchange filing late on Thursday showed, making him the latest Chinese tech billionaire to make such a gesture.
+The founder of food delivery giant Meituan will donate shares worth about $2.27 billion to his personal charity, a stock exchange filing late on Thursday showed, making him the latest Chinese tech billionaire to make such a gesture.
+The donation of shares by Chief Executive Wang Xing comes as Meituan and other so-called platform economy companies have come under the scrutiny of China's anti-trust regulator, which announced a probe into Meituan in April.

 - Country: